1.1 Who we are and what we do

-You can make a privacy breach complaint to the AHSA or ask them for access to or request them to correct the Information they hold about You.
+You can make a complaint to the AHSA directly if You consider they have breached Your privacy.
+Also, You can ask them for access to, or request them to correct, the Information they hold about You.

 9 Disclosing information outside Australia

-Other circumstances in which We will disclose Information to an overseas recipient are:
+Other circumstances in which We may disclose Information to an overseas recipient are if:

-- If the disclosure is authorised under an Australian law or by a court order.
+- The disclosure is authorised under an Australian law or court order.

-- If You request Us to disclose the Information to an overseas recipient.
+- You request Us to disclose the Information to the overseas recipient.